luoxindi/KnowER/README.md

 ## Models hub 🏠

-muKG has implemented 26 KG models.
+μKG has implemented 26 KG models.
 The citation for each models corresponds to either the paper describing the model.
 According to different knowledge graph downstream tasks, we divided the models into three categories.
 It is available for you to add your own models under one of the three folders.

 ### KGE models